How long has there been a public arts presenter on campus? What other names has the program been known by?

 UCLA’s first public performing arts season began in 1937, making CAP UCLA’s 2012-2013 season the 75th program to come from the University’s historic presentation arm.

-What makes CAP UCLA different from UCLA Live?
+What makes CAP UCLA different from previous programs?

-The best curatorial expertise that has always come from UCLA Live continues and is demonstrated through CAP UCLA’s annual season program.
+The best curatorial expertise that has always come from the public arts presenter at UCLA continues and is demonstrated through CAP UCLA’s annual season program.
 Key CAP UCLA initiatives include all-new Artist Fellow

 (link to Artist Fellows Under Art in Action) and Residency

 programs, extended collaborations with campus and other Los Angeles arts organizations, a cohesive embrace of the K–12 arts education program Design for Sharing

 , an encompassing members’ initiative that includes greater audience interactions within the Center, as well as expanded platforms for presenting and contextualizing the work of artists.